Reviews You Can Rely On

 Features

-For each harness, we identified each feature found on it, and then tested it conscientiously while out climbing.
-We made a note of whether a whole double rack plus water, a jacket, and shoes could fit in the gear loops; how easy or hard the gear was to clip or unclip from the loops; whether the haul loop was easy to clip and unclip; how easy the buckles adjusted and stayed locked in place; and many other such tests of literally every feature available.
+We identified each feature on each harness and tested them conscientiously while out climbing.
+We made a note of whether a whole double rack plus water, a jacket, and shoes could fit in the gear loops, how easy or hard the gear was to clip or unclip from the loops, whether the haul loop was easy to clip and unclip, how easy the buckles adjusted and stayed locked in place, and many other such tests of literally every feature available.

 climbing harness - we assess the gear loop size and placement of each harness, in...